The 3.8 km stretch of highway to be upgraded extends from Schnapper Road/Bush Road intersection in the south to the Albany Expressway in the north.

 Reducing congestion on the highway

-Reducing the number of vehicles using the highway will help to ease congestion, both now and when the upgrade is under way.
-Consider whether taking an alternative mode of travel is an option to you.
-We recommend:
+Reducing the number of vehicles using the highway will help to ease congestion, when the upgrade is under way and in the future.

-- Catching a bus.
 School buses currently run between local schools and Devonport, Northcote, Greenhithe/West Harbour, East Coast Bays, and Coatesville/Kumeu.
-Contact your school for information about these services or visit www.AT.co.nz for public bus timetables and route information;
+Pupils should contact their school for information about these services or see public bus timetables and route information on this site.